lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-347"></a>

 There are two possible external cognates of the PNCV etymon below.
-The first is Mussau (Adm) malai 'Spondias cytherea' (Lepofs~v 1992).
-However, Mussau -ai does not correspond regularly with Paamese, Nguna -i.
-The second is Wayan (Fij) maoli 'Spondias cytherea', but Wayan -ao- does not correspond regularly with PNCV &ast;-a-.
+The first is Mussau (Adm) _malai_ 'Spondias cytherea' ([Lepofsky 1992](../references.md#source-Lepofsky1992)).
+However, Mussau _-ai_ does not correspond regularly with Paamese, Nguna _-i_.
+The second is Wayan (Fij) _māoli_ 'Spondias cytherea', but Wayan _-āo-_ does not correspond regularly with PNCV _&ast;-a-_.
 In parts of northern Vanuatu the term has been reapplied to Dracontomelon vitiense (ch.7, §4.4).

 <table>
 <tr>